davide60/Tracefiles-Parsers/README.md

 Both oracle binaries provide full and detailed analysis of a session or multiple sessions.
 These notebooks are just meant to viusalise and speed up the analysis process.
 ### sessions_timeline.ipynb
-Once a whole bunch of tracefiles have been collected, thses script will parse them, producing a scatter diagram and a dataset detailing how long they took.
+Once a whole bunch of tracefiles have been collected, thses script will parse them, producing a scatter diagram and a dataset detailing execution duration variance.
 This is done using the min and max value of 'tim' in the traces.

 ### single_session.ipynb